 If you have received a demand letter* regarding “IKS” reception of the Dish Network signal DO NOT IGNORE IT!
 These lawyers aren't sitting there wondering where they will find a process server – and if you ignore it, a very large federal civil judgment will issue against you – and once it issues, you're stuck – even bankruptcy won't get you out of it.
 Fortunately, you are not cornered, but you must take action now.

-A “demand letter”, such as you have received, is based upon evidence that is typically gathered by professional investigators (frequently retired police investigators) and is sufficient to take the position they are taking.
+*A “demand letter”, such as you have received, is based upon evidence that is typically gathered by professional investigators (frequently retired police investigators) and is a sufficient basis to take the position they are taking.
 In other words, they have no doubt that they can prove it.

 The rights owners have experienced attorneys who are prepared to commence a civil prosecution against you.
 Unless they can be convinced they have no claim, or a settlement occurs, a “Summons and Complaint” (usually returnable in your local Federal District Court) will be forthcoming).